 - Helga from Hey Arnold!! has a shrine to Arnold in her closet, made out of his used bubble gum that she collected, for Gord's sake!
 It's not always Played for Laughs, though, especially in the later episode "Helga on the Couch" where Helga seeks therapy for her anger issues and tsundere tendencies toward Arnold.

-- Heloise on Jimmy TwoShoes.
+- Heloise is obsessed with Jimmy TwoShoes.
 Given that the show runs entirely on Black Comedy, it fits very well.
+Downplayed, as she's still portrayed as creepy and evil.

 - Also subverted with Heloise's stalker, Peep.
 He's male, but it's still played entirely for laughs.